MasterOfTheTiger/apod-extension/README.md

 If you want to help, please do.
 I don't know how to use GitHub very well.
 So it would be great.

 ## Added Since 1.3.1
-- Patched minor visual bug
+- Patched minor visual bug involving margins
 - Fixed dropdown menu lineup
+- Removed Moment.js in favor of standard JavaScript functions